hknutzen/Netspoc/doc.markdown

 - Use command line
 switch `-check_redundant_rules_=0|1|warn` to globally enable or disable checks for redundant rules.
-- Add attribute `overlaps = policy:<name>, ...;`
+- Add attribute `overlaps = service:<name>, ...;`
-at a policy definition with names of other policies.
-If those other policies have rules that are duplicate or redundant compared to some rules of current policy, printing of warning / error messages is disabled for this case.
+at a service definition with names of other services.
+If those other services have rules that are duplicate or redundant compared to some rules of current service, printing of warning / error messages is disabled for this case.